7 Ways to Landscape Your Outdoor Entertaining Area for Summer

 From summer barbecues to backyard parties, outdoor entertaining is synonymous with the Australian way of life.
 We’ve got the perfect recipe – warm weather, a love of food and drink, and sociable attitudes.
 Now all you need is the perfectly landscaped outdoor entertaining area to back it up.

-If you’re alfresco area is looking a little dull, start thinking about what you can do to jazz it up.
+If your alfresco area is looking a little dull, start thinking about what you can do to jazz it up.
 You’ll be spending a ton of time out there so it pays to…

 Maintain the lawn

 A good lawn will support your outdoor entertaining area in a great way.
 It looks great, it reduces the local ambient temperature (keeping you cooler), and it provides a space for the kids (and big kids) to play.
 To promote growth in your lawn and keep it looking healthy: